Last updated on November 24, 2020 at 04:48 pm

-Space heaters can be a convenient way to provide heat for a small room.
-However, there are dangers associated with using them.
-In fact, space heaters were the top cause of fires involving home heating equipment, according to a 2016 report from the National Fire Protection Association.
+Space heaters are a convenient way to provide heat for a small room.
+However, they can cause some serious danger.
+In fact, they were the leading cause of fires involving home heating equipment, according to a 2018 report from the National Fire Protection Association (NFPA).
 With a little vigilance, safely using a space heater is no sweat.
 Here are 10 important and useful tips for space heater safety.

 - Remember to always follow the safety instructions that came with your space heater.